AbrarS242/robotic-process-automation/README.md

 - It includes a summary of the input trace, its status (valid or invalid), and the validation results for candidate routines.
 - ASCII table representations of states and actions are provided.
 - The output also indicates the cumulative effect of routines and sub-sequences.

-## Note ##
-This program was written as an assignment The University of Melbourne.
-The skeleton code has been written by Artem Polyvyanyy (artem.polyvyanyy@unimelb.edu.au).